unghuuduc/GroundPackages/README.md

 2. Quick test: `scrypto test`

 ### PTE test
-The test used both the PTE resim client and the PTE Browser Extension, *the test will be running on https://pte01.radixdlt.com/ sever*
+The test used both the PTE resim client and the PTE Browser Extension, *the test will be running on https://pte01.radixdlt.com/ sever*.

+*For now the test will be only for the Ground Finance Package*

 **Test Component initializing and get testing resource through resim client:**
 1. Connect to the PTE `cd resim-client && resim-client --address pte01-socket.radixdlt.com:8010`